wg-osr/walkerga.github.io/class/fi_ghoul.md

 <br>

 ## The Hunger
-You are infected by ghoul rabies and cannot be cured.
-Yet you cannot die from hunger or other diseases.
+You are infected by ghoul rabies and cannot be cured, yet cannot die from hunger or diseases.

 <span class="alchemy">
 **Ghoul Rabies**.
 Disease.
 Save after every rest to add or remove a cumulative symptom.
 Symptom: requires to eat 1 extra ration per day.
 You can only feed from humanoid flesh.
 </span>

+Depending on your hunger, you behave differently:

 - If you have eaten your daily fill, you are **rational**: You can use the skill from the medieval career you had when you were alive.
-- If you are hungry for 1 ration, you are **on the edge**: You can smell if there are humanoids nearby.
+- If you are hungry for 1 ration, you are **on the edge**: You can smell if there are humanoids nearby and track them.
 - If you are hungry for 2 or 3 rations, you are **feral**: Your claws inflict 1D6 damage and you can climb any climbable surface without risk.
 - If you are hungry for 4 or more rations, you are **catatonic**: All your stats become 1.
-You cant run.
+You can't run.

 ## The Hunger II